giorgiop94/digital-garden/_notes/Talks - Beauty of Desire - Rob Burbea.md

 - **Is it possible that a lack of desire or non-nourishing of desire also brings suffering?**
 - **Is it possible that desire creates depth, energy, inner power into our heart or being?**

-- > *"maybe conversely, not desiring, letting go of what I desire, maybe something in me gets disempowered, becomes weak (over time; I’m talking about years and longer), becomes flaccid or impotent, even, maybe, especially if I’m not desiring because there’s fear of desire"*
+- > *"maybe conversely, not desiring, letting go of what I desire, maybe something in me gets disempowered, becomes weak (over time; I’m talking about years and longer), becomes flaccid or impotent, even, maybe, especially if I’m not desiring because there’s [[fear of desire]]"*

 ## Opening to Desire